SAP-samples/cf-routing-samples/http2/README.md

 # H2C & gRPC Sample Apps

-Cloud Foundry sample apps showcasing plain text HTTP2 (H2C) and gRPC via secure HTTP2
+This folder contains Cloud Foundry sample apps showcasing plain text HTTP2 (H2C) and gRPC via secure HTTP2.

-Note: due to the lack of H2C support in popular frameworks, the Ruby and Python examples are very low level.
+A more detailed look into HTTP/2 on the SAP BTP, Cloud Foundry environment can be found in the following blog post:
+* [HTTP/2 on the SAP BTP, Cloud Foundry runtime](https://blogs.sap.com/) (link to be updated when the blog post is published)

 Each sample has a README file that explains how to run it locally.
 Some of these examples require additional applications or commands that can be obtained from their respective home pages or operating system distribution.

+Note: due to the lack of H2C support in popular frameworks, the Ruby and Python examples are very low level.

 ## Downloading the Samples